Implementing Proven Survival Strategies

-In the past few years, new evidence has highlighted the important contribution of the medical care provided during the immediate post-cardiac arrest period.
+In the past few years, new evidence has highlighted the importance of the medical care provided during the immediate post-cardiac arrest period.

 While optimal prehospital care is critical to restore a heartbeat and preserve brain function, the best chance of a favorable outcome is significantly enhanced by systematic delivery of advanced post-cardiac arrest care in the hospital setting.